Jugetsudo Paris

 By adopting the formula “cha zen ichimi” as its motto, Jugetsudo Paris offers its customers authentic green tea.
 Jugetsudo Paris is also the place where you can access the spirit of tea and Zen.
 Our teas, with delicate or powerful aromas, will touch your five senses, in this unique and authentically Japanese place.

-• The Jugetsudo tea maker
+• The Jugetsudo tea House

 95, rue de Seine, Paris 6th